 Gastrointestinal disorders are the most common adverse reactions with colchicine.
 They are often the first signs of toxicity and may indicate that the colchicine dose needs to be reduced or therapy stopped.
 These include diarrhea, nausea, vomiting, and abdominal pain.

 Toxic manifestations associated with colchicine include myelosuppression, disseminated intravascular coagulation, and injury to cells in the renal, hepatic, circulatory, and central nervous system.
-These most often occur with excessive accumulation or overdosage [see OVERDOSAGE].
+These most often occur with excessive accumulation or overdosage [see OVERDOSE].